 A linear stress distribution is established in these cross-sections

-The bending resistance of the fastener is much lower than that of the bending solid and may be neglected
+The bending resistance of the fastener is much lower than that of the bending solid and can be neglected

 These simplifying assumptions limit the joints that can be considered to those in which the interface area loaded by one fastener, Aj, is not much greater (3 to 5 times) the underhead area.
 Serious errors can occur if larger areas are assumed (see Reference 8.2).
-Additionally, the joint’s transverse width, C, and clamping eccentricity, s, should satisfy the following relations:
+Additionally, it is important that the joint’s transverse width, C, and clamping eccentricity, s, satisfy the following relations: